Contents

 Difficult to Tidy.

-A lot of standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the higher the rate.
-If your roof opening does not fit among the below sizes, anticipate to pay at least 25% more for the system than the next-closest standard alternative on this list.
+The majority of standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the greater the rate.
+If your roof opening does not fit among the below sizes, expect to pay a minimum of 25% more for the unit than the next-closest requirement choice on this list.

 Size (Width by Height) Price.